pgarrett-scripps/ranged_bintrees/README.rst

 Implemented range search for each tree types: Binary, RB, and AVL.
 The slicing provided is O(n) and is therefore insufficient for most tasks.
 Range query is O(logn, k) where k is the number of elements in that range

+Note: Adding items with a duplicate key to a tree will overwrite the original.
+To store multiple values for a given key you can use a list:

+tree.set_default(key, []).append(value)

 Binary Tree Package
 ===================